JedeOrganization/App_Ideas/README.md

 ### User Stories
 // TODO: Enumerate User Stories
-1. User can choose their location, and hobbies through a drop down menu and the user can see the most popular area to hangout.
+1. User can choose their location, and hobbies through a drop down menu
+2. The user can see the most popular area to hangout.

 ---